Online Graph Topology Learning from Matrix-valued Time Series: Experiments

+Note that, the prediction error is defined with the conditional expectation (i.e. the oracle best prediction) instead of the new observation $\x_{\tau+1}$. {\CM Indeed, it is} observed in experiments that due to the presence of the random noise, the oracle prediction can be less optimal than other empirical predictions.
+To avoid this misleading by the noise, the proposed predictions {\CM are compared} with the oracle best prediction to evaluate their performance.
+On the top of it, the direct prediction error at each step {\CM is not used} in the metric, because the corresponding metric curves are shown very noisy in practice.
+To facilitate the graphical presentation, we take additionally a moving average, as shown in Equation \eqref{eq: pred_err_aug}.

-We collect the metric values along time.
-We perform such simulation multiple times to obtain furthermore the means and the standard deviations of error metrics at each iteration (when the estimators are available) to better demonstrate the performance.
-The true graph $A$ and trends $\mbox{b}_m^0$ are generated independently across these simulations.
+Given the error metrics, their values are collected over time.
+Such simulation is performed multiple times to obtain the means and standard deviations of the error metrics at each iteration (when the estimators are available) to better demonstrate performance.
+The true graph $A$ and trends $\mbox{b}_m^0$ are generated independently for each simulation.